bsnes-emu/bsnes/docs/interface/higan.md

 how the low-resolution video output of the emulated console is scaled up to suit modern high-resolution displays.
 [Using video shaders](../guides/shaders.md)
-describes all the options in this submenu.
+describes all the options in this sub-menu.

 **Synchronize Audio**
 causes higan to wait for audio playback to complete